 In 2008, New Mexico was the first state to officially adopt a Navajo textbook for use in public schools.

-In 2008, the Rail Runner system in New Mexico expanded with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.
+In 2008, the New Mexico Rail Runner Express expanded its service with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.

-The 2008 election of Barack Obama marked New Mexico's transition into a Democratic stronghold.
+The election of Barack Obama in 2008 marked New Mexico's transition into a Democratic stronghold.
+Obama was also the first Democrat to win a majority of New Mexico votes since Johnson.

-According to the Los Angeles Times, by July 2009, New Mexico's alcohol-related crash rates had decreased, ranking 25th nationally.
+According to the Los Angeles Times, by July 2009, New Mexico ranked 25th in the nation in alcohol-related crash rates.

-New Mexico became the 15th state to abolish capital punishment in 2009.
+In 2009, New Mexico became the 15th state to abolish capital punishment, making it one of 23 states without the death penalty.

-In 2012 and 2016, Gary Johnson ran for president from the Libertarian Party.
+In 2012 Gary Johnson ran for president from the Libertarian Party.

 In December 2013, the New Mexico Supreme Court issued a unanimous ruling directing all county clerks to issue marriage licenses to same-sex couples, thereby making New Mexico the 17th state to recognize same-sex marriage statewide.

-In 2013, the opening of a BioScience Center in Albuquerque, the state's first private incubator for biotechnology startups.
-New Mexicans have since founded roughly 150 bioscience companies, which have received more patents than any other sector.
+In 2013, a BioScience Center opened in Albuquerque, becoming the state's first private incubator for biotechnology startups.

-Since 2013, the majority of live births in New Mexico have been to Hispanic whites, with Hispanics of any race consistently accounting for over half of all live births.
+Since 2013, the majority of live births in New Mexico are to Hispanic whites, with Hispanics of any race consistently accounting for over half of all live births.

 In January 2016, New Mexico sued the United States Environmental Protection Agency over negligence after the 2015 Gold King Mine waste water spill.

-In 2012 and 2016, Gary Johnson ran for president from the Libertarian Party.
+In 2016 Gary Johnson ran for president from the Libertarian Party.

-According to a 2017 survey by the Pew Research Center, New Mexico ranks 18th among the 50 U.S. states in religiosity, 63% of respondents stating they believe in God with certainty, with an additional 20% being fairly certain of the existence of God, while 59% considering religion to be important in their lives and another 20% believe it to be somewhat important.
+According to a 2017 survey by the Pew Research Center, New Mexico ranks 18th among the 50 U.S. states in religiosity, with 63% of respondents stating they believe in God with certainty.

-According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties in this regard.
+According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage.
+Doña Ana and Luna counties placed first and second among U.S. counties in this regard.

 In 2017, New Mexico established the Bioscience Authority to foster local industry development.